 About The Roundabout

-Milton's hyper-local civic newsletter.
-Tuesday, Thursday, and Sunday mornings.
+The Milton, GA media company behind the hyper-local civic newsletter, the Milton Homes directory, and the Milton restaurants guide.
 Free for readers, supported by a small number of carefully chosen local sponsors.
 Built specifically for the people who live here — not the seven cities the regional papers also cover.

 Why we exist